Dill: Central and eastern Europe

 In Santa Maria, Azores, dill (endro) is the most important ingredient of the traditional Holy Ghost soup (sopa do Espírito Santo).
 Dill is found ubiquitously in Santa Maria, yet, is rare in the other Azorean Islands.

 In Sweden, dill is a common spice or herb.
 The flowers of fully grown dill are called 'krondill' (crown dill) and used when cooking crayfish.
-The krondill is put into the water after the crayfish is boiled, but still in hot and salt water.
-Then the entire dish is refrigerated for at least 24 hours before being served (with toasted bread and butter).
 Krondill is also used to flavor pickles and vodka.
-After a month or two of fermentation, the cucumber pickles are ready to eat, for instance, with pork, brown sauce, and potatoes, as a sweetener.
-The thinner part of dill and young plants may be used with boiled fresh potatoes (especially the first potatoes of the year, new potatoes, which usually are small and have a very thin skin).
+The thinner part of dill and young plants may be used with boiled fresh potatoes.
 In salads it is used together with, or instead, of other green herbs, such as parsley, chives, and basil.
-It is often paired up with chives when used in food.
-Dill is often used to flavour fish and seafood in Sweden, for example, gravlax and various herring pickles, among them the traditional, 'sill i dill' (literally 'herring in dill').
-In contrast to the various fish dishes flavoured with dill, there is also a traditional Swedish dish called, 'dillkött', which is a meaty stew flavoured with dill.
-The dish commonly contains pieces of veal or lamb that are boiled until tender and then served together with a vinegary dill sauce.
+It is often paired with chives.
+Dill is often used to flavour fish and seafood in Sweden, for example, gravlax and various herring pickles, among them the traditional 'sill i dill' (literally 'herring in dill').
+There is also a traditional Swedish dish called 'dillkött', which is a meaty stew flavoured with dill, commonly served as a vinegary sauce.
 Dill seeds may be used in breads or 'akvavit'.
-A newer, non-traditional use of dill is to pair it with chives as a flavouring for potato chips.
-These are called 'dillchips' and are quite popular in Sweden.
+A newer use of dill is to pair it with chives as a flavouring for potato chips.
+These are called 'dillchips'.

 In Finland, the uses of dill are very similar to those in Sweden, including flavouring potato chips and, less popularly, in a dish similar to 'dillkött' ('tilliliha').
 However, the use of dill in Finland is not as extensive as in large parts of central and eastern Europe, particularly Russia but including even the ethnolinguistically close Estonia.